Signs of Autism Spectrum Disorder in Children:

 Repetitive or restricted behaviors may also be a sign of ASD:

-• Fascination with an object or its details—like a spinning top—without fully grasping its function.
+- Fascination with an object or its details—like spinning wheels on a toy car —without fully grasping its function.

 Sensory Processing Signs

 Children with autism spectrum disorder often have difficulty processing certain stimuli or multiple stimuli.
-This can lead, in turn, to challenging behaviors.
+This can lead, in turn, to challenging behaviors and/or avoidance of certain items, activities, and places.
+Sensitivities may include, but are not limited to: Noises, Lights, Smells, Tastes, and Balance.

 Age-Specific Symptoms of Autism